MicrosoftDocs/azure-reference-other/studio-module-reference/feature-selection-modules.md

 > [!TIP]
 >
-> Some machine learning algorithms in Machine Learning Studio also use feature selection or dimensionality reduction as part of the training process.
+> Some machine learning algorithms in Machine Learning Studio (classic) also use feature selection or dimensionality reduction as part of the training process.
 When you use these learners, you can skip the feature selection process and let the algorithm decide the best inputs.

 ### <a name="bkmk_howto"></a>Use feature selection in an experiment